 Step 4: Register For Taxes

 Once you have been granted your business license, you have to register for taxes at the State and Local Tax Bureau.
 Multiple documents need to be provided for the registration.
-In China, as official documents are only valid once they have been stamped, you will also need a company stamp.
+In China, as official documents are only valid once stamped, you will also need a company stamp.
 It performs the same function as a signature in the rest of the world.

 Step 5: Register With Other Authorities

 The second last step is to register the company with other relevant authorities.
 There are 12 different authorities that a company needs to get registered with to be established.
-These authorities include the Technology Supervision Bureau, the State Administration and Foreign Exchange, the Financial Bureau and the Statistical Bureau.
+These authorities include the Technology Supervision Bureau, the State Administration and Foreign Exchange, the Financial Bureau, and the Statistical Bureau.

-Step 6: Open Bank Accounts
+Step 6: Open Your Bank Account

 The final step of establishing your WFOE is to open a bank account that operates in RMB.
 Your WFOE will also need a foreign currency bank account for the contribution and verification of foreign-invested capital.